The long exact sequence of homotopy $n$-groups: Basic definitions and notation

+in which the fiber is the $k$'th Eilenberg-Mac Lane space of the $k$'th homotopy group of $X$ \parencite{LF}.

-\begin{definition} A \textbf{$k$-symmetric $\infty$-group} is defined to be a pointed $(k-1)$-connected type.
-Its \textbf{underlying type} is the $k$-fold loop space.
-The \textbf{$k$'th homotopy $\infty$-group} of a pointed type $X$ is represented by $(k-1)$-connected cover of $X$ at the base point
+We can also set $n\equiv\infty$ in these definitions: \begin{definition} A \defemph{$k$-symmetric $\infty$-group} $G$ is a pointed $(k-1)$-connected type $B^kG$.
+Its \defemph{underlying type} is the $k$-fold loop space $\Omega^kB^kG$.
+The \defemph{$k$'th homotopy $\infty$-group} of a pointed type $X$ is represented by $(k-1)$-connected cover of $X$ at the base point

 so the underlying type is equivalent to $\loopspace^k X$. \end{definition}